How To Find Gross Profit Ratio

 The Rise of Data Analytics

 The increasing availability of data and advancements in data analytics tools are transforming how companies analyze their gross profit ratio.
+Here's one way to look at it: manufacturers can use data analytics to optimize their production processes, reduce waste, and negotiate better deals with suppliers, ultimately leading to a higher gross profit ratio.
 Businesses are now able to delve deeper into the factors driving their COGS and revenue, identifying specific areas for improvement.
-For instance, manufacturers can use data analytics to optimize their production processes, reduce waste, and negotiate better deals with suppliers, ultimately leading to a higher gross profit ratio.
-Retailers can leverage data to understand which products have the highest margins and adjust their pricing and inventory strategies accordingly.
+Retailers can put to work data to understand which products have the highest margins and adjust their pricing and inventory strategies accordingly.

 Focus on Supply Chain Optimization